 Prostitution in the Netherlands: Legislation

-On the practical side, prostitution in the Netherlands has been legalized since 2000, and prostitution is considered as a regular job.
+On the practical side, prostitution in the Netherlands has been legalized since 2000.
+Also prostitution is considered as a regular job.
 Sex workers have the same rights, protections and obligations as any worker in the Netherlands.
 Since 2011, they even pay taxes on their earnings.
 That’s also the Dutch practical side: if there is a way to tax it…

 Jokes aside, women working in prostitution in the Netherlands are also eligible for unemployment and invalidity benefits.
 As with any other job.

 The Dutch being pragmatic as always, decided to legalize brothels.
 Yes, brothels, because prostitution was actually not a crime as long as it was voluntary.
 After 2000, it became legal to run a business in which you hire sex workers.
 As long as you get the license, otherwise it is still not legal since there are some conditions to respect.
 It was legalized to fight human trafficking and to protect the sex workers.
 There also were some debates about the legal age to work, which is 18 but the government considered 21.
 This was dropped because the girls would feel more secure to ask for help if they are not doing something illegal.
 Very smart Dutchies…

 However, pimps do face prosecution for hiring someone younger than 21, as well as clients.